risk-first/website/Full-Book.md

 backups etc.  help with this.

 Is it a known unknown?
 You know you might be going the wrong way.

+Muneer building the extractor, using ASP.net.. turned out we don't deploy .net/ASP only Java

 ## The Re-Write